 Spaghetti with meat sauce has been my favorite food (besides artichokes) since I knew what a favorite food was.
-There are pictures of me sitting in my high chair with tomato sauce slathered all over my face.
-Every birthday I would ask for a spaghetti dinner and when I would come home after school and smell cooking pasta sauce, I would instantly give whichever parent was cooking the meal a huge hug.
-Since my mom has been gluten-free for the past five years and I only ever really eaten homemade gluten-free spaghetti, I have begun to enjoy spaghetti less and less.
-Honestly, I don’t taste that much of a difference between regular noodles and gluten-free noodles, but because there is less variety of gluten-free noodles I have grown almost bored with them.
+I’ve seen many pictures of me sitting in my high chair with tomato sauce slathered all over my face.
+Every year, on my birthday, I would ask for a spaghetti dinner.
+When I would arrive home after school and smell cooking pasta sauce, I would instantly give whichever parent was cooking the meal a huge hug.
+Since my mom has been gluten-free for the past five years, and we only eat gluten-free spaghetti, I have begun to enjoy this favorite dish less and less.
+Honestly, I don’t taste much of a difference between regular noodles and gluten-free noodles, but because there is less variety of gluten-free noodles I’ve grown bored.

-So last week I decided to take matters into my own hands and buy precut fresh zucchini strips and squash at Trader Joes.
+So, last week I decided to take matters into my own hands and buy precut fresh zucchini strips and squash at Trader Joe’s.
 That night, I cooked up my own zucchini spaghetti with squash and had the best meal that I had made in a long time.
-This meal was not only much healthier than my normal spaghetti, but also tasted so much fresher.
-The veggies filled me up a lot more than expected and I savored every bit.
+This dish was not only much healthier than traditional spaghetti, but it also tasted so much fresher.
+The veggies filled me up more than expected, and I savored every bite.
 ENJOY!

 2 teaspoon olive oil

 2 yellow squash sliced into 1 inch pieces (see image)

 1 clove of garlic

 1 can of spaghetti tomato sauce